Ruitulyu/KAS-Analyzer/index.md

 nohup KAS-Analyzer TC -o KAS-seq_timecourse -t 10 -g mm10 -r bin -d case_control -a Case_control.annotation.txt -l labels.txt -k KAS-seq_data.txt &

 -t [threads]: please specify the number of threads used for calculating KAS index.
 DEFAULT: 1.

+-n [ratios.txt]: please input the text file containing ratios that used to normalize KAS-seq data undergo global significant changes, which can be calculated based on SpikeIn reads.
+The order and number of ratios should be the consistent with KAS-seq bam files.
+OPTIONAL.
+Example:
+1.10
+1.20
+1.30
+1.23                 ---ratios.txt

 -o [prefix]: please input the prefix (basename) of 'KAS-Analyzer KASindex' output files.
 REQUIRED.